rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -  ``-rawTransport``

    Use sockets as a transport instead of DDS protocol.
+It supports
-Support UDPv4 and Shared
+   ``UDPv4`` and Shared Memory (``SHMEM``).
-   Memory (SHMEM).
-   Many of the parameters are not supported with sockets.
+   Some of the *RTI Connext DDS* parameters are not supported when using
+   sockets.

+   This parameter is not available when compiling against *RTI Connext DDS
+   Micro*.

    **Default:** ``Not set``